neutrons/garnet/docs/source/design/ndip_reduction_plan.rst

 NDIP - Reduction Plan
 ======================

 In this page, functionality related to the parameters of the Reduction Plan is handled.
 A reduction plan contains a set of parameters that are necessary to perform data reduction in the later steps/tabs.
-The ReductionPlan object is used to retrieve information along with any additional parameters.
-Thus, the ReductionPlan object is visible in every tab/step.
+One ReductionPlan is object is active (in memory) at a time and visible in every tab/step.
+Every user has their own ReductionPlan object and they can create multiple ones and save them on the disk.

 Overall, users can:
    * create a Reduction Plan